emaesen/vue-feathers-productivity-app/README.md

 * ***v0.1***: *Functional basic registration and login flow*
   * can be used as starting point for any vue.js application requiring authentication.
   * uses feathers-vuex for authentication.
   * uses NeDB as database.
-Sufficient for small scale applications - if need be can be swapped easily for MongoDB or similar more robust DB solution.
+    * Sufficient for small scale applications - if need be can be swapped easily for MongoDB or other more robust DB solution.

 ## *--WORK IN PROGRESS--*
 * [x] Minimum Viable Product - authentication (v0.1)